mguptaphd/Twitter-Hate-Classification-Project/README.md

-# Twitter Sentiment Analysis Classification Project:
+# Twitter Sentiment Classification Project:

 ## Combating the Spread of Misinformation and Extremism in a Networked World